 An AW can be applied to an End User network once per 12-month period.
-This means an LIR can make more than one assignment to an End User in any 12 month period but the total amount of address space cannot be larger than the LIR's AW.
+This means an LIR or a downstream network operator as the user of a sub-allocation can make more than one assignment to an End User in any 12 month period but the total amount of address space cannot be larger than the LIR's AW.
 An LIR's AW is refreshed on the anniversary of an assignment.
 When an LIR has made several assignments to an organisation over the period of a year their AW for that organisation will be fully restored on the anniversary of the last assignment.